nbarbettini/little-aspnetcore-book/chapters/use-a-database/connect-to-a-database.md

 ## Connect to a database

-There are a few things you need, to use Entity Framework Core to connect to a database.
+There are a few things you need to use Entity Framework Core to connect to a database.
 Since you used `dotnet new` and the MVC + Individual Auth template to set your project, you've already got them:

 * **The Entity Framework Core packages**.
 These are included by default in all ASP.NET Core projects.